Financial-Times/dotcom-page-kit/packages/anvil-ui-bootstrap/readme.md

 }
 ```

-Otherwise this module provides two methods to integrate the bootstrap code.
-First you must insert a JSON formatted string of configuration into a `<script>` element with an ID of `bootstrap-config`.
-Secondly you must embed the bootstrap script itself:
+Otherwise this module provides two methods to integrate the bootstrap code into your templates.
+First you must insert a JSON formatted string of configuration into a `<script>` element with an ID of `anvil-bootstrap-config` and secondly you must embed the bootstrap script itself:

 ```js
 const bootstrap = require('@financial-times/anvil-ui-bootstrap')